barsoom/devbook/deploy_without_downtime/README.md

     Put that method **at the very top of the class** or you risk errors like "undefined method `type' for nil:NilClass".

-  * Deploy 2: A migration to remove the column.
+  * Deploy 3: A migration to remove the column.
 The old app will no longer have the column name cached.

+    In a big table, you should drop each index touching the column with `DROP INDEX CONCURRENTLY` (TODO: provide Ruby code for this) before dropping the column itself, to avoid locking issues.

-  * Deploy 3: Remove the code that ignored the column.
+  * Deploy 4: Remove the code that ignored the column.
 If migrations run before the app code reloads (e.g. not on a standard Heroku setup), step 2 and 3 can be combined in one.

   If you get "PG::InFailedSqlTransaction" errors, you may be on Rails 4 and need [this monkeypatch](https://github.com/rails/rails/issues/12330#issuecomment-244930976).